-UMD took a 1-0 lead 3:13 into the game by doing what it did so well in Friday’s 3-1 victory - forcing a turnover behind the Huskies goal on the forecheck.
-This time it was sophomore center Justin Richards forcing the turnover, Mackay dishing the puck and junior wing Riley Tufte scoring the goal from the slot.
+UMD took a 1-0 lead 3:13 into the game by doing what it did so well in Friday's 3-1 victory - forcing a turnover behind the Huskies' goal on the forecheck.
+This time it was Richards forcing the turnover, Mackay dishing the puck and junior wing Riley Tufte scoring the goal from the slot.

-Richards made it 2-0 at the 13:37 mark of the first by scoring on what was not only the Bulldogs' first power play of the weekend.
+Richards made it 2-0 at the 13:37 mark of the first by scoring the Bulldogs' first power play of the weekend.
 UMD thought it scored early on that advantage when a shot by from the blue line by sophomore Scott Perunovich found the top right corner of the net, but the goal was waved off - and not reviewed - after it was ruled it went in off a high stick by Tufte.

 After that, Sandelin said his team got away from the game plan.
 The team failed to play like it did in the first 7-8 minutes for a whole 60 minutes on Saturday, he said.

 "If we're not willing to stay with a game plan and stay with how we need to play and do it consistently, we're going to have games like that," Sandelin said.
 "That's not going to be good enough to go anywhere.
 It's not going to be good enough to move up the standings in this league.
 We got to rectify it and solve it quickly and get guys reset and on the same page."